saurabh2908/FileUpload_Angularjs_and_Nodejs/README.md

 NOTE: Multer will not process any form which is not multipart (multipart/form-data).

-if you access upload demo then create uploads folder to store file.
+if you access upload demo folder then create uploads folder to store file.